Taking Lithium: 7 Ways to Manage Increased Appetite and Weight Gain

 Casein Curds in Stool: Everything You Need to Understand and What You Can Do About It

-Casein curds in stool worries some people.
-Is it really something to be worried about?
-Or is it something that happens sometimes and there’s really nothing to it?
+Casein is one of milk’s major protein contents.
+Are casein curds in stool really something to be worried about?
+Or is there really nothing to it?
 Let’s take a closer look at casein, its sources and how the body reacts to it.
-Casein is one of milk’s major protein contents.

 Post-Nasal Drip and Cough Can Be Signs of Reflux, Not Allergies